-- (a) The Village of Dewberry represents an opportunity to provide services to development in proximity and within 20 minutes of travel time of other development within a 40 km radius, which is attractive to the area (see Map 2).
-Therefore, the FLUC takes the view that land uses in adjacent to the Village boundary, should be part of a piped water and sewer scheme. - (b) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
-Therefore, both municipalities will cooperate to protect these areas for eventual incorporation into an open space system.
+(a) The Village of Marwayne represents an opportunity to provide services to development in proximity within 26 minutes of travel time of other communities within a 40 km radius, which is an attraction to the area (see Map 2 Error!
+Reference source not found.).
+Therefore, the FLUC

-- (c) Both municipalities will cooperate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - To encourage the preservation of the natural and aesthetic quality of the natural environment and rural landscape. - ii.
+- takes the view that land uses adjacent to the western Village boundary, should be part of a piped water and sewer scheme. - (b) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
+Therefore, both municipalities will cooperate to protect these areas for eventual incorporation into an open space system. - (c) Both municipalities will cooperate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - i.
+To encourage the preservation of the natural and aesthetic quality of the natural environment and rural landscape. - ii.
 To facilitate the eventual establishment of continuous open space systems and other natural areas to attract activities and provide recreational opportunities as a stimulus to the local economy. - 3.3.5 Objective: Outline a framework for the more detailed implementation of land development, economic development, transportation systems, municipal infrastructure, and timing of development and servicing.